w3c/wai-aria-practices/index/tabs/tabs-automatic.md

       <p>
           This example section demonstrates a tabs widget that implements the  <a href="/patterns/tabpanel/">design pattern for tabs</a>.
           In this example,  a tab is automatically activated and its associated panel is displayed when the tab receives focus.
-          Tabs should only be automatically activated in circumstances where panels can be displayed instantly, i.e., all panel content is present in the DOM.
+          It is recommended that authors consider implementing automatic activation of tabs <strong>only in</strong> circumstances where panels can be displayed instantly, i.e., all panel content is present in the DOM.
           For additional guidance, see <a href="/fundamentals/keyboard-interface/#kbd_selection_follows_focus">Deciding When to Make Selection Automatically Follow Focus</a>.
       </p>
       <p>Similar examples include: </p>
       <ul>
-        <li><a href="../tabs-2/tabs.html">Example of Tabs with Manual Activation</a>: A tabs widget where users activate a tab and display its panel by pressing <kbd>Space</kbd> or <kbd>Enter</kbd>.</li>
+        <li><a href="tabs-manual.html">Example of Tabs with Manual Activation</a>: A tabs widget where users activate a tab and display its panel by pressing <kbd>Space</kbd> or <kbd>Enter</kbd>.</li>
       </ul>

       <section>